Third stimulus check updates: What's next for Biden's COVID-19 relief bill in the House

-On Monday evening, the House will vote on the terms for the bill's consideration, House Majority Leader Steny Hoyer said in a statement, and the chamber will vote to approve the changes made in the Senate the following day.
+House Majority Leader Steny Hoyer had initially said that the House would vote Tuesday after the legislation passed out of the Senate over the weekend, but now the vote will "most likely" take place on Wednesday, a senior Democratic leadership aide told CNN.

+Another senior Democratic aide told CNN that there is nothing unexpected about the delay, saying, "It's just a big, detailed bill, and it's just taking a minute to process all of it."

-That vote is expected to succeed on a party line, as it did in the Senate, with a narrow Democratic majority.
-If the House does pass the bill, Biden is expected to sign it soon thereafter, days before benefits from the December stimulus are set to expire.
+If the House does pass the bill, which is expected, Biden is expected to sign it soon thereafter, days before benefits from the December stimulus are set to expire.
 The nearly $2 trillion package includes up to $1,400 stimulus checks to many Americans, and billions of dollars for states and municipalities, schools, small businesses and vaccine distribution.

 The final legislative steps for the relief bill follow a dramatic Senate passage over the weekend after an all-night "vote-a-rama" and a furious lobbying effort between the two parties after Democratic West Virginia Sen. Joe Manchin's unexpected opposition to a Democratic deal boosting unemployment benefits.